Skip to content

 trim_whitespace_left

-Trims any and all whitespace from the left side of a string.
+Trims any and all whitespace from the left side of a string, returning a new string.

 string string::trim_whitespace_left();